uLipe/uLipeRtosV4/README.md

 # uLipeRtosV4
-Simple preemptive, realtime, multitask kernel made just for fun.

-uLipeRTOS Version 4 is a simple, but powerful real time kernel, currently implemented for arm cortex M3 and M4 processors.
+Simple preemptive, realtime, multitask kernel made just for fun. uLipeRTOS Version 4 is a simple, but powerful real time kernel, currently implemented for arm cortex M0,M3,M4 and M7 architectures.
 The kernel uses a fully preemptive schedule policy, and supports up to 1024 priority levels.

 # Low memory footprint: